tmakhader/ASAP/README.md

 # Automated Scalable And Programmable Framework For Post-Silicon Security Remediation

-## Dependencies - 🎨 ASCII GUI with Tkinter & PyFiglet
+## Dependencies - 🎨 ASCII GUI with Tkinter & PyFiglet, Verilog parser with PyVerilog And Lexical Analyzer using ply

 ---